tsuriga/gasemon/README.md

 Coded with love for the Action Half-Life community.

-Includes Twitter connector – other type of processors should be relatively easy to create by inheriting ServerProcessorInterface and implementing its methods.
+Includes Twitter connector for Action Half-Life.
+Other type of processors can be created by implementing ServerProcessorInterface and its methods.

 Requires at least PHP 5.4 with SSL and SQLite3 support, and Composer.